-From Peru to Bolivia, Lima to La Paz, we take a tour of some of the regions most fascinating destinations, starting with the captivating Peruvian capital of Lima.
-We'll learn about the incredible flora and fauna of the vast Amazon Jungle.
-Taking a scenic train ride through the Andean mountains we'll reach the breathtaking 'lost city' of Machu Picchu before interacting with the indigenous people of the floating islands of Uros on Lake Titicaca.
-This 14 day tour ends in the lofty city of La Paz.
+From Peru to Bolivia, Lima to La Paz, take a tour of some of the region's most fascinating destinations, starting with the captivating Peruvian capital of Lima.
+Learn about the incredible flora and fauna of the vast Amazon Jungle.
+Take a scenic train ride through the Andean mountains to reach the breathtaking 'lost city' of Machu Picchu and meet the indigenous people of the floating islands of Uros on Lake Titicaca.
+This 14 day tour ends with a visit to lakeside Copacabana before exploring the lofty city of La Paz.

 Today we explore the beautiful city of Lima, also known as the 'city of kings', we'll visit the well preserved historical center.
 Making our way through Plaza San Martin, we'll also take in Plaza Mayor, the Government Palace and the City Hall.
 Our tour of the city continues with a visit to the San Francisco Monastery and it's famous underground crypts which are home to an estimated 70,000 remains.
 This bright yellow architectural wonder is also home to an incredible library, holding thousands of antique texts, some of which pre-date the conquest in the 16th century.
 Later we'll head through the residential districts of San Isidro and Miraflores, passing by Huaca Pucllana, a clay pyramid that was the ceremonial and administrative center of the Lima culture and later considered a sacred town by the Inca's.
 Next up we'll stop at El Olivar park, a peaceful space where we'll find olive trees that were brought to Peru in the 15th century.
 Our final stop on today's tour of Lima is El Parque del Amor, this romantic spot is situated on the cliffs of Miraflores overlooking the Pacific ocean.